 It is important to keep in mind that while a conviction for any of these offenses provides grounds for deportation, a criminal charge is not the same thing as a conviction.
 A foreign national facing criminal charges and deportation proceedings has the right to defend against both the criminal charge and his or her removal.

 In addition, the standard for determining whether a particular crime fits into one of the above categories often shifts and may be subject to debate.
 This opens the door to arguments that a charge or conviction in a particular case should not provide grounds for deportation.

 If you live as a legal immigrant in Oak Brook, the impact of criminal charges on deportation defense cannot be ignored.
 Advice from an attorney with an understanding of both areas of law could enable someone facing deportation to consider all available options and create the best plan of action based on the unique circumstances involved.

 Criminal charges may have a substantial impact on deportation defense, but understanding the possible impact and addressing key concerns right at the start may increase the chances of a favorable outcome.
-For advice about defense strategies in a particular situation, call today.
+For advice about defense strategies in a particular situation, contact us today.